TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Index.rst

 This chapter is a reference for various kinds of markup.

-It is recommended to read the :ref:`writing-rest-introdction` and the general :ref:`format-rest-cgl` first.
+It is recommended to read (or at least browse through) the :ref:`writing-rest-introdction` and the general :ref:`format-rest-cgl` first.

+Also read :ref:`rest-common-pitfalls` in order to avoid common mistakes with the syntax.

 You don't need to read the entire chapter, just lookup the section that is relevant for what you plan to do.